mrbuche/chain_breaking_polymer_networks/README.md

 	plotter_object = plotter(plot_directory = './')

-where the default for the optional keyword argument is that shown (the current directory).
+where the default for the optional keyword argument is shown (the current directory).
 The plotter() class is the only instance requiring matplotlib in this package.
 The single-chain model functions can be plotted using

 	plotter_object.plot_single_chain(single_chain_model)